Vrishab20/BeerCompass/README.md

 # 🍺 BrewCompass - Your AI-Powered Beer Guide

-BrewCompass is a smart conversational web app by Vrishab and Bidishaa that helps users discover beers based on taste, mood, and characteristics.
+BrewCompass is a smart conversational web app by Vrishab and Bidisha that helps users discover beers based on taste, mood, and characteristics.
 It leverages Dialogflow for natural language interaction, a FastAPI backend for data processing, and a custom-trained recommendation model to personalize suggestions.

 ---